gizmomogwai/cxxproject_easy/README.md

 # Easy Cxxproject

-This gem just is a convinient gem to install all needed plugins to get a typical project going.
+Convinient gem to install cxxproject together with the rake frontent cxx and the gcc goolchain.

 ## Installation

-Use this to get cxxproject, cxx together with gcc support and the most useful plugins.
+Use this to get cxxproject, cxx together with gcc support.

     $ gem install easy-cxx